conexco/bootstrap-boilerplate-theme/README.md

 php bin/console sw:plugin:activate CxoBootstrapBoilerplate
 ```

-3.) to use the bootstrap theme you have to activate it in the plugin manager in the shopware backend
+3.) to use the bootstrap boilerplate theme you have to activate it in the plugin manager in the shopware backend